-This month, I attended and spoke at Fearless in Fintech in New York City where panelists and attendees discussed how technology is powerfully disrupting the financial industry.
+This month, we attended Fearless in Fintech in New York City where panelists and attendees discussed how technology is powerfully disrupting the financial industry.
 It was an incredibly rewarding experience to speak at Nasdaq, an institution surrounded by so much buzz right in the center of Times Square.
 But even more so, it was super exciting to see what organizations are doing to disrupt the financial industry.

 When you think of the financial industry, you probably think of traditional, big banks.
 You don’t think of these institutions as trusted advisors and you probably don’t see them as leaders in the age of technological disruption.
 But, despite what you may think, the financial industry is actually adapting quite well.

-Here are my key learnings and trends from Fearless in Fintech:
+Here are our key learnings and trends from Fearless in Fintech:

 1. Invest in the Customer, Not Just the Product

 What stood out most was the emphasis on customer focus.
 Small companies and large companies alike were focused on better serving their customers utilizing the new technologies available.
 With this customer-first mindset, organizations are investing not just in their products, but in product validation and finding ways to better create their products to cater to customer needs.

 While all organizations share the customer-first mentality, their disruptive tactics vary from business to business.
 For instance, executives at large organizations noted how they have all the funding and resources they need to deliver.
 Yet, they lack the speed of smaller organizations.
 Disrupting the industry comes at a cost for larger, established organizations.
 They are taking risks because they are up against legacy platforms and generally feel like they have more to lose.